 The Fund provides retirement, security and other benefits to employees, and their spouses and dependents, of the Republic of Palau State Governments and Republic of Palau agencies, funds and public corporations, which are paid monthly and are two percent of each member's average monthly salary.
+Normal benefits are the credited total service up to a maximum of thirty years total service.
 Generally, benefits vest after three years of credited service.
-Members that retire at or after age 60, with 25 years of vesting service, are entitled to retirement benefits.
-Republic of Palau Public Law 2-26 (RPPL 2-26) is the authority under which benefit provisions and contributions rates are established.
-Member contribution rates are established by RPPL 2-26 at six percent (6%) of total payroll and are matched dollar for dollar by the employer.
-PCC contributed \$159,169, \$160,599 and \$179,565 for fiscal years 2013, 2012 and 2011, respectively.
+Members, who retire at or after age 60, or with 30 years of vesting service, are entitled to retirement benefits.
+Republic of Palau Public Law 2-26 is the authority under which benefit provisions and contributions rates are established.
+Member contribution rates are established by Republic of Palau Public Law 2-26 at six percent (6%) of total payroll and are matched dollar for dollar by the employer.
+PCC contributed \$155,232, \$159,169, and \$160,599 for fiscal years 2014, 2013 and 2012, respectively.

-Under the provisions of the RPPL 2-26, the Fund's Board of Trustees adopted a Trust Fund Operation which has the force and effect of law, and which sets forth the procedures for the administration and coverage of the Plan.
+Under the provisions of the Republic of Palau Public Law 2-26, the Fund's Board of Trustees adopted a Trust Fund Operation which has the force and effect of law, and which sets forth the procedures for the administration and coverage of the Plan.
 Amendments to the Plan are subject to the requirements of Title 6 of the Palau National Code.

-The Fund utilizes the actuarial cost method termed "aggregate cost method" with actuarial assumptions used to compute the pension benefit obligation.
+The Fund utilizes the actuarial cost method termed "level aggregate cost method" with actuarial assumptions used to compute the pension benefit obligation.
 The following is the statement of actuarial assumptions as of October 1, 2011 applicable to the plan year ending September 30, 2012 of the ROP Civil Service Pension Plan: